rdgozum/apache-log-parser/README.md

 client_ip_record[key] = [hits, activity 1, activity 2, ... , activity n]
 where key is the client ip address
 ```
-* `PrintResult` function writes the record into files.
+* `PrintResult` function writes the record into files which are located in the Result folder.
 This also calls the analyze_query.py to check whether passed query is malicious.

 ```
 List of unique IP addresses as a flat text file